SimonFrost-Arm/draft-ffm-rats-cca-token/draft-ffm-rats-cca-token.md

 The device protocol negotiation data digest contains an arm-platform-hash-type value representing a digest of the data exchanged when negotiating the communication protocol with the device.
 Where the communication protocol used between the TSM and the device is SPDM, this digest is for an artifact containing the VCA.
-For other communication protocols, this digest is for an artifact containing measurements reported by the device.

 This attribute is OPTIONAL in a CCA device entry.